 It is important that your customers trust your software that they download from the internet and install.
 They need to know that it comes from you and not some third-party masquerading as you.
 And they need to know that it has not been altered during its lifetime by a third party, such as having malware inserted.
 Code signing helps your customers know that your company is the official publisher of the code and that no other third party has modified it since you signed it.

-Code signing is simply a guarantee that the code of a program or software download has not been corrupted and tampered after it was signed by the publisher.
-This is a short explanation, so let’s delve a little bit deeper to learn more about how code signing works and why it’s important.
+Code signing is simply a guarantee that the code of a program or software download has not been corrupted and tampered with after it was signed by the publisher.
+This is a short explanation, so in the following sections, we'll explore how code signing works and why it’s important.

 Just as you want to be certain when you log into your bank account that you’ve given your password to the intended bank and not a man-in-the-middle attacker, it’s best to be sure that the programs and updates you download are safe are from the authentic publishers.
 To do that, we use the same public key infrastructure (PKI) used in HTTPS.
 When it’s used to sign and verify a software program, though, it’s called code signing.

-Code signing is a method of putting a digital signature on a program, file, software update, or executable, so that its authenticity and integrity can be verified upon installation and execution.
-Like the wax seal of old, it guarantees to the recipient who the author is, and that it hasn’t been opened and tampered with.
-Microsoft developers, programmers, and software engineers use code signing to prove, for instance, that your Windows 10 update actually came from Microsoft, and not a hacker who is trying to compromise your computer.
+Code signing is a method of putting a digital signature on a program, file, software update or executable, so that its authenticity and integrity can be verified upon installation and execution.
+Like a wax seal, it guarantees to the recipient who the author is, and that it hasn’t been opened and tampered with.
+Microsoft developers, programmers and software engineers use code signing to prove, for instance, that your Windows 10 update actually came from Microsoft, and not a hacker who is trying to compromise your computer.

 Code Signing Example